 If not, new roots will grow quickly when the cuttings are placed in water or light, well-draining soil.

-Some people recommend you not use a root hormone on cuttings from very juicy plants such as Saintpaulia or Mother of Thousands or various and sundry succulent plants.
+Some people recommend not using a rooting hormone on cuttings from very juicy plants such as Saintpaulia, Mother of Thousands, and various and sundry succulent plants.
 However, we do!

 Why Do Some Cuttings Need Hormones For Rooting?

-When you take a cutting from a plant, it automatically produces its own natural hormone for rooting to help it begin developing roots at the base.
+When you take a cutting from a plant, it naturally produces a hormone that promotes rooting, helping it develop roots at the base.

 When the leaves of the cutting are exposed to light, a chemical known as Indole-3-acetic acid is produced.
 This is a rooting hormone.